erinvdoyle/flowerfarm/README.md

 ## Testing
 ### Feature testing
 - The mobile nav toggle clicks into a drop down navigation menu which covers the width of the screen.
-Its links deliver the user to the page chosen.
+Its links correctly deliver the user to each page as chosen.

 <p align="center">
 <img src="assets/images/screenshots/togglemenu1.png">